What is Cinnamon?

 The sweet tasty spice cinnamon can be added about 1/4 to 1/2 teaspoon to foods and beverages such as coffee, tea, and breakfast cereal.
 It increases the tastes of apple and pumpkin dishes, including puddings and applesauce.

 Break cinnamon stick into pieces, boil it with water, cover, and steep for 10 minutes.
 Dilute it if needed with hot water and enhance the taste with natural sweetener (Stevia).
-Otherwise, add cinnamon stick in any tea while it steeps to add flavor and health benefits.
+Otherwise, add a cinnamon stick in any tea while it steeps to add flavor and health benefits.

 Bioactive constituents of cinnamon